nci/gsky/README.md

 + ```go get google.golang.org/grpc```
 + ```golang.org/x/crypto/ssh/terminal```

-These packages can be done easily installed with `make get`.
+These packages can be easily installed with `make get`.

 Now compile the Go code with `configure` and then `make`.
 The `configure` script takes all of the standard GNU `configure` flags